 Calming Signals If you are standing next to your horse and he looks away, do you think he’s distracted or even disrespectful?
 When your horse yawns, is he sleepy or bored?
 If he moves slowly, is he lazy?
-Calming Signals is a concept clinic on the ground or mounted.
+Calming Signals is a concept clinic on the ground and/or mounted.
 We’ll learn to read and respond to calming signals with special attention to comprehension (active listening, intention, and complacency).
 It’s an equine-focused approach to haltering, leading exercises, and your body language.
 I’ll say breathe a few thousand times.
 On day two, we move to the saddle and review calming signals while mounted, as well as ways of encouraging your horse to be a willing volunteer who likes the arena.
 We’ll also spend time doing horse agility, where the conversation is the most fun.

 Dressage Rhymes with Massage.
 If your horse is young, sound, and has had all the advantages, it takes twenty minutes for the synovial fluid to warm his joints.
 And that same twenty minutes for you.
 Warm up is by far the most important part of the ride for strength and positive attitude.
 This is a relaxed and forward Concept Clinic, using warm-up methods designed to help a horse be physically and mentally responsive.
 We’ll start with exercises to systematically warm-up and connect your horse.
 The clinic goes on to include riding strong circles, riding balanced transitions and a different approach to asking for bend, as well as the use of a neck-ring, long rein, and correct contact.
 “This clinic makes young horses steadier, midlife horses stronger, and elder horses more supple.